 - Languages spoken by British schoolchildren, in addition to English, represent a valuable future source of supply — that is, if these skills can be developed appropriately.

 The need for language skills

-Of course, the importance of language skills of the employees depend on the business sector.
+Of course, the importance of language skills of the employees depends on the business sector.
 However, about 70% of all company managers questioned agree that these skills are beneficial for their organisation in one way or another.

-As you can see, French and German lead the demand for foreign languages in the UK, with Spanish coming third.
+As you can see, French and German lead the demand for foreign languages in the UK, with Spanish coming in third.
 This is not a surprise, since France and Germany are still the largest export markets for British goods.
 The need for Polish is also predictable, considering the large number of Polish immigrants within the UK.

 Language skills and economic performance